choose a question below to view the answer

 How soon do I contact you and what do you do to avoid missing a birth?

-Though I work hard to never miss a birth, the unpredictable nature of birth can cause some worry.
+Though I work hard to never miss a birth, the unpredictable nature of birth can sometimes cause unease.
 We can address any potential situation in more detail when we go through the paperwork to book your due date, but rest assured that, though unlikely, in the unforeseen event that I am not present for the actual delivery, I will either A) Have a competent, professional backup present, or B) Start documenting upon arrival, and stay extra time to capture more footage/images.

 Is birth photography & video allowed in the hospital?